bonitasoft/bonita-doc/md/getting-started-tutorial.md

 This is the instantiation form for the Travel Request process.
 To configure this, select the button and set the target URL property by first clicking on the change to bind to an expression button (‘fx’ to the right of the field) and then updating the expression to  `"/bonita/portal/resource/process/Travel%20Request/1.0/content/?id="+processDef[0].id`.

-After the user submits the form, the Tasks view of Bonita BPM Portal is displayed.
+After the user submits the form, the Tasks view of Bonita Portal is displayed.

 #### Build application

-To build the Travel Tool application, you need to export the page from the UI Designer, deploy the process, and then create the application in Bonita BPM Portal.
+To build the Travel Tool application, you need to export the page from the UI Designer, deploy the process, and then create the application in Bonita Portal.

 To export the page, click the **_Export_** icon in the Page editor or on the home page.
 The page is exported as a zip file in your default browser download location.

-To deploy the process, you can simply run it from Bonita BPM Studio.
+To deploy the process, you can simply run it from Bonita Studio.
 If you have no changed the process since you last ran it, it is already deployed.

-To create your application in Bonita BPM Portal:
+To create your application in Bonita Portal:

-1. Log in to Bonita BPM Portal with the Administrator profile.
+1. Log in to Bonita Portal with the Administrator profile.
 2. From the menu bar, choose **Resources**, and then click **_Add_** and import the TravelTool page that you exported from the UI Designer.
 3. Go to **Applications** and click **_New_**.
 4. Name your application _Travel App_, set its URL to _travel_, and click **_Create_**.
 The application is created.